rehamAbass/class3/class3/PITCHME.md

 ---
 @box[rounded](Why does `MountainBike` use `getSpeed()` and not directly use `speed`?)

-+ Recall the access rules for class members:
++ Recall the access rules for class members,
   + `public`:  from anywhere.
   + `private`: only from within the class.
-  + default (package-private): from anywhere within the same package
+  + default (package-private): from anywhere within the same package.
-  + `protected`: like default, plus subclasses from other packages as well.
+  + `protected`: like default, and from subclasses of other packages as well.

+---?code=class3/src/Employee.java&lang=java